 5 New Year’s Resolutions for Gardeners

-Did you make any gardening resolutions for the coming New Year?
-Whether you’re a horticultural expert or you want to try gardening for the first time, these are my favorite New Year’s resolutions for gardeners in 2019.
+Did you make any New Year’s resolutions for gardeners for the coming New Year?
+Whether you’re a horticultural expert or you want to try gardening for the first time, these are my favorite New Year’s resolutions for gardeners in 2020.

 The #1 resolution on my list is to get gardening!
 Gardening comes with many benefits for our physical, emotional and mental well-being.
 In fact, according to the Centers for Disease Control and Prevention, gardening for just 2.5 hours a week can reduce the risk of common conditions like heart disease, high blood pressure and osteoporosis.
 Gardening has also been shown to ward off depression and anxiety.
 Plus, nothing beats the smell of flowers in bloom, or the taste of fresh, homegrown vegetables.